What does it mean to have ‘dense’ breasts and how does it affect mammogram findings?

 A mammogram is a low-dose X-ray that can detect breast cancer.
 Using two plates to compress the breast, images are taken from two different angles.

-A newer type of mammography, 3D mammography (also called breast tomosynthesis), may allow doctors to see breast tissue more clearly and reduce the chance for the patient to need additional exams.
+A newer type of mammography, 3D mammography (also called breast tomosynthesis), may allow providers to see breast tissue more clearly and reduce the chance for the patient to need additional exams.
 The breast is compressed, as in a traditional mammogram, but many low-dose X-rays are taken to create a three-dimensional picture.

 At MultiCare and in general, 3D mammograms are the standard for detecting breast cancer.
 If you have a choice of traditional (2D) and 3D, go with 3D.